reposense/RepoSense/docs/ug/configFiles.md

 * `ignoreGlobList`: Folders/files to ignore, specified using the [_glob format_](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob).
 * `formats`: File formats to analyze.
 Default: all file formats
 * `ignoreCommitList`: The list of commits to ignore during analysis.
 For accurate results, the commits should be provided with their full hash.
+Additionally, a range of commits can be specified using the `..` notation e.g. `abc123..def456` where `abc123` is an earlier commit compared to `def456`.
 * `ignoreAuthorList`: The list of authors to ignore during analysis.
 Authors specified in `authors` field or `author-config.csv` will be also be omitted if they are in this list.
 Authors should be specified by their [Git Author Name](#a-note-about-git-author-name).

 **Fields to provide _author-level_ info**:<br>